Quick energy saving tips for SMEs

-Decreasing our energy usage is something we all need to think about in the short and long-term.
-Not only does this help reduce the harmful effects that high energy consumption our world, but it's also cost effective to be mindful of what you’re spending and where.
+Decreasing our energy usage is something we all need to think about in the short and long term.
+Not only does this help reduce the harmful effects that high energy consumption in our world, but it's also cost-effective to be mindful of what you’re spending and where.

 A study published on Energy Live News claimed that 68% of employees now thought about their energy usage more mindfully at work.
 But there’s still work to be done, that’s why you should talk to your staff about energy saving initiatives and explain why it’s so important.
 You could think about things like incentives and rewards or words of encouragement to spur them on to really get involved.

 If you work on ensuring your premises is well insulated, then there will be less need for expensive heating costs.
 Draught-proofing doors and windows is a cheap but effective way to save money on gas and electric bills as it limits the amount of heat that can escape and stops cold air from getting in.